 Kathy is the co-author of a popular financial risk assessment workbook and important documents organizer for governing board members (see our publications section).
 She has been a consultant to nonprofit boards and a frequent national presenter on the topics of understanding financial information and protecting organizations from embezzlement.

 Angela has a strong background in project management, nonprofit organizations, services marketing, and the hospitality industry.
 She also has extensive experience with the database management system that supports CNS’s distance education project.
 In June 2013, Angela received a Masters Certificate as part of the University of Oregon’s Nonprofit Management program.
-She has also served as Board Treasurer and President for a small nonprofit arts organization.
+She has also served as Board President and Treasurer for a small nonprofit arts organization.

 Bruce DeYoung, Ph.D.